Don Gay

 Donald "Donnie" Gay (born September 18, 1953) is an American former professional rodeo cowboy who specialized in bull riding.
 He won eight Professional Rodeo Cowboys Association (PRCA) bull riding world championships; a record as of 2025.
 His father, Neal Gay, was a well-known rodeo competitor and later rodeo producer and stock contractor.
-Don was inducted into the ProRodeo Hall of Fame in 1979; Neal was inducted in 1993, becoming the only father and son to receive that honor.
+Don was inducted into the ProRodeo Hall of Fame in 1979; Neal was inducted in 1993.
 In 2015, Don was inducted into the Bull Riding Hall of Fame.

 Early life

 Don Gay was born on September 18, 1953, in Mesquite, Texas, to Neal Gay and Evelyn "Cookie" Foster.
 He was only a year old when his mother died of leukemia.
 Don's father then married Kay Gay, who raised Don and his brother Pete as her own.
 Don grew up in Mesquite, Texas, and started competing in rodeos at age six.
 His father ran the Mesquite Rodeo, which still operates today.
 He used Mesquite to perfect his skills on both bulls and broncs.